Laelil/PRA3006/README.md

 * This page contains the information for each drug in the database, users can use the search bar for quick access to the relevant drug.

 ## Guide to our GitHub repository
-Our repository is divided into...
+Our repository is structured in the following manner:
+* Website file --> contains all source code that
+* AUTHORS file -->
+* LICENCE file -->
+* README file -->